mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"It's ok.
 I'll send a couple others down here to look after you and bring you some water.
 Just rest for now."

-	Thi brought haeself to trust his plan and then loosend hae grip on his hand.
+	Thi brought haeself to trust his plan and then loosened hae grip on his hand.
 Slowly, he stood up with hae hands still wrapped around his own, feeling a strange connection with this maman.

 	"I'll come back for you after.
 I promise," he said longingly, and then turned back to face the direction of Fanla and the others.
 He spotted some mild hallucinations in the dark, and his emotions were rapidly waxing and waning.
 "Must be the Kanosin," he said to himself, and kept going.

-	On the way up the strange pegs, he caught the faint odor of smoke hanging in the air, and could hear a low rumble, constant and unhuman. *Fire?
+	On the way up the strange pegs, he caught the faint odors of wood and kanosin smoke hanging in the air.
+Far away, he could hear a low rumble, constant and unhuman. *Fire?
 What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the main tent with hints of yells and hollers trickling through.
 There was no sign of Fanla and spears were strewn on the ground as if in a hurry.

 	"Fanla?"
 He called, trying to find her.
 All he heard was the commotion outside.
 He took a spear and moved to a small crack in the entryway.
 He unsheathed an eye upon the scene outside and felt the heat of the firelight land upon his cheek.
 Some people were rushing out of the tent carrying limp bodies.
 Others were carrying crates of kanosin.
 Most were standing at a safe distance from the tent staring in horror at the sight of their home burning down.
 Adjacent to the armory, he saw a group of bodies laying on the ground and some people from his group attending to them.
 Some of them were stirring, and others were not.
 In an instant, he dropped the spear and ran out to help.

-	"Kip!
-You're back," Lin shouted through the listener.
-"Everything's gone so wrong.
-Just find Setre!"

-	Kip ignored Lin's worries for a moment, focusing his attention on those who needed help.

 	"Fanla!"
 He shouted when he approached them, and they quickly glanced in his direction.